 Coronary angioplasty is used to restore blood flow to the heart when the coronary (heart) arteries have become narrowed or blocked because of coronary heart disease (CHD).
 Angioplasty is one of a number of treatments for CHD.
 Other treatments include medicines and coronary artery bypass grafting (CABG).
 Your doctor will consider many factors when deciding what treatment or combination of treatments to recommend.

-Doesn't require general anesthesia (that is, you won't be temporarily put to sleep during the procedure)
+Compared to CABG, some advantages of angioplasty are that it doesn't require an incision (cut) also doesn't require general anesthesia (that is, you won't be temporarily put to sleep during the procedure).

 Angioplasty also is used as an emergency procedure during a heart attack.
 As plaque builds up in the coronary arteries, it can rupture.
 This can cause a blood clot to form on the plaque's surface and block blood flow.
 The lack of oxygen-rich blood to the heart can damage the heart muscle.